SapienzaInteractiveGraphicsCourse/finalproject-sonic-run/README.md

 ### Browsers Compatibility

 As stated in the report, section 3.1.2, Edge (IE) works fine.
-Safari can work after disabling the origin restrictions in the Developer Menu.
+Safari and Firefox can work after disabling the origin restrictions in the Developer Menu / Browser Configuration.

 ### The game does not save score, internet connection is required only for the libraries used.
 Problems are most likely related to RAM and Browser comptability.